Aayush-Agnihotri/TownMate/README.md

 We used Java, specifically the Java Swing framework, to create the desktop version of TownMate.
 The mobile version was built with Thunkable.

 ##### Back-end and Database
-We used Firebase to serve as our application's backend and database to store information.
+We used Airtable to serve as our application's backend and database to store information.